openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 This default behaviour can be overridden by passing the `--agent-attempts` option to `jtreg` command.
-This option takes an integer value which represents the number of attempts JTReg is allowed to make when attempting to get a agent for a test action.
+This option takes an integer value which represents the number of attempts to make when attempting to get an agent for a test action.
 By default, the value of this option is `1`, implying JTReg will not re-attempt a failed attempt.
 Passing a higher value for this option will allow JTReg to re-attempt a failed attempt.
 For example, a value of `2` will allow JTReg to re-attempt once for each failed attempt.

 ### How do I specify whether to run tests concurrently?